What is the purpose of a company? Making money for shareholders is important, but it shouldn’t be the only company purpose.

-Since Milton Friedman’s landmark article in 1970, the main consensus in the neoliberal economics doctrine has been that companies exist for the sole purpose of maximizing benefit for their shareholders, for that and for nothing else.
+Since Milton Friedman’s landmark article in 1970, the main consensus in the neoliberal economics doctrine has been that companies exist for the sole purpose of maximising benefit for their shareholders, for that and for nothing else.

 A society in which inequality increases to higher and higher levels is neither desirable nor sustainable in the long run, so we need to do something about it.